 Sweden participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 Sweden and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, the Arctic Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Sweden also is an observer to the Organization of American States and a participant in the North Atlantic Treaty Organization’s (NATO) Enhanced Opportunities Partner (EOP) program.

-The US Chargé d’affaires is David Lindwall.
-He arrived in Stockholm in 2016 after serving for two years as Deputy Chief of Mission at the U.S. Embassy in Kabul, Afghanistan.
-In over 31 years in the United States Foreign Service, he has served in political and senior management positions in Latin America, Afghanistan, and Iraq.
+The US Chargé d’affaires is Pamela Tremont.
+She arrived in Stockholm in 2019 after serving for two years as Deputy Chief of Mission at the U.S. Embassy in Kyiv, Ukraine.
+During her years in the United States Foreign Service, she has served in political and senior management positions in several locations throughout the world as well as in Washington D.C. and Brussels.
 Other principal embassy officials are listed in the Embassy’s Key Officers List.

 Sweden maintains an embassy in the United States at 2900 K Street NW, Washington, DC 20007 (telephone: 202-467-2600).
 The ambassador of Sweden to the United States is Karin Olofsdotter.

 More information about Sweden is available from the Department of State and other sources, some of which are listed here: